Construction News

 She has written to every council leader and chief executive in England to tell them that there is “not just a professional responsibility but a moral obligation to see more homes built”, and that she will use her powers of intervention should it be necessary – including taking over an authority’s plan making directly.

-The Conservative government had exactly the same targets as the new government but dropped requirements on local authorities to force unwanted developments on local homeowners after it kept losing by-elections on the issue.
+The Conservative government also had ambitious targets but dropped requirements on local authorities to force unwanted developments on local homeowners after it kept losing by-elections on the issue.
 Labour will have to face down the same pressures.

 The government has also confirmed its intention to introduce a universal system of strategic planning across England in this parliament, underpinned by legislation, that will deliver on the manifesto commitment to plan for growth on a larger than local scale.

-A consultation paper Proposed reforms to the National Planning Policy Framework and other changes to the planning system seeks on the government’s proposed approach to revising the National Planning Policy Framework and on policy proposals in relation to increasing planning fees, local plan intervention criteria and widening the scope of what qualifies as a nationally significant infrastructure project.
+A consultation paper Proposed reforms to the National Planning Policy Framework and other changes to the planning system seeks views on the government’s proposed approach to revising the National Planning Policy Framework and on policy proposals in relation to increasing planning fees, local plan intervention criteria and widening the scope of what qualifies as a nationally significant infrastructure project to include onshore wind farms.
 This consultation closes on 24th September 2024.

 Thirty-three of Britain’s biggest house-building companies have produced a statement via the Home Builders Federation to express support for the aims of the government’s reforms, if not always the fine details.